 - Cook a few extra shells.
 This way you will have a few extra since some of the shells might break while they cook.

 - Don’t overcook the pasta.
 To prevent mushy shells, we want the shells pliable but not fully cooked.
 I usually boil my shells for 10 minutes.
 The pasta will finish cooking in the oven.

-- Rinse the shells with cold water after boiling.
+- Rinse the shells with cold water after boiling them.
 This prevents them from sticking to each other.
 Be sure to drain them well so you’re not adding excess moisture to the dish.

 - When assembling, start with a layer of sauce to prevent the first layer of pasta from sticking to the pan.